Agave attenuata Salm-Dyck

 Agave cernua, Agave glaucescens, Agave pruinosa

-Agave attenuata is an evergreen succulent perennial, massing up to 5 feet (1.5 m) tall and up to 10 feet (3 m) wide.
-Individual rosettes may reach 4 feet (1.2 m) wide.
+Agave attenuata is an evergreen, succulent perennial, massing up to 5 feet (1.5 m) tall and up to 10 feet (3 m) wide.
+Individual rosettes may reach up to 4 feet (1.2 m) wide.
 The wide, pale green leaves are pliable, ovate-acuminate, up to 28 inches (70 cm) long and up to 6 inches (15 cm) wide.
 The inflorescence is a dense raceme up to 10 feet (3 m) high, with greenish-yellow flowers.

 How to Grow and Care